senlin/so-clean-up-wp-seo/readme.txt

 **New in this version:**

-* hide "Redirects"-submenu and hide "Crawl Settings"-tab
+* hide "Unlock with Premium" buttons across Yoast dashboard

 <hr>